Home > Sandy beaches and gravel roads - Gravel biking along the Costa Brava

-On the first day of cycling you will be outfitted with your bikes (if you choose to rent with us) and all other necessary gear (GPS etc.) at our office in Girona.
-The loop for the day see you discover the inland countryside of the Llémana Valley and the Ter valley, riding past its big ancient farms along the way.
-Initially the route climbs north towards Sant Gregori through the Vilanna valley before then looping round and heading west towards Anglès along the river Ter.
+On the first day of cycling, you will be outfitted with your bikes (if you choose to rent with us) and all other necessary gear (GPS etc.) at our partner renter's shop in Girona.
+The loop for the day sees you discover the inland countryside of the Llémana Valley and the Ter valley, riding past its big ancient farms along the way.
+Initially, the route climbs north towards Sant Gregori through the Vilanna valley before then looping around and heading west towards Anglès along the river Ter.
 After crossing the river into the Brunyola Valley at Bonmatí a climb awaits towards Mas Llunes and then a descent to take in the La Crosa volcano, which boasts the largest crater on the Iberian Peninsula at 1250m.
 The route then returns back to Girona through rolling fields on the outskirts of the city.

 Today’s route begins by cycling along a disused railway which has now been converted into a bike path - the Greenway which runs all the way from Olot through Girona and on to Sant Feliu de Guixols.
 Riding south east towards the coast the route passes through Llambilles from where you will head into the Girona plain and pass through beautiful cornfields and take in Catalonian farm houses and small churches such as Mare de Deu del Remei in between Campllong and Sant Andreu Salou.
 The route then arrives into Llagostera, home to the Emili Vilà Museum, from where you will rejoin the Greenway and ride into Sant Feliu de Guixols where you will stay for the night.